 The court ruled that according to Lau v.
 Nichols, 414 U.W.
 563 (1974), the U.S. Supreme Court held that language-based discrimination can constitute an actionable form of national origin discrimination.

 In addition to the foregoing, it is important to note the existence of an IDEA provision entitled “Child Find.”
 Although neither the parties nor the court addressed this provision of the IDEA specifically, this federal mandate requires all States to develop and implement a practical method of determining which children with disabilities are receiving special education and related services and which children are not.
 (See 20 U.S.C.
 1412(a)(3).)
 Child Find participants often have language barriers as well as disabilities and require school translation services in many rare and exotic foreign languages.

-Contact our multilingual document translation service to request on-site language interpreters for Child Find evaluations, IEP meetings in more than 100 foreign languages, including Russian, Lao, Hebrew, Malay, French, Mandarin Chinese, Arabic, Burmese, Indonesian, and to obtain transcript translations from any language and English.
+Contact our multilingual document translation service to request on-site language interpreters for Child Find evaluations, IEP meetings in Russian, Lao, Hebrew, Malay, French, Mandarin Chinese, Arabic, Burmese, Indonesian, and to obtain transcript translations from any language and English.